 See/Do in Avignon, France

 Obviously visit the famous Pont d’Avignon.
 It’s the unfinished bridge that you will see jutting out into the river.
-The two best views of the bridge are from the lavender garden to the southeast, and from the Chemin des Berges across the river (walk across the Pont Deladier to get to it).
+The two best views of the bridge are from the lavender garden near the bus station to the southeast (Google Maps), and from the Chemin des Berges across the river (walk across the Pont Deladier to get to it).

 Also, obviously see the Palais Des Papes (Palace of the Popes).
 It’s obvious because you can’t help but see it.
 It take up half the town!
 Though it’s a formidable piece of architecture, our favorite part was the Rocher des Doms park right behind the palace.
 The park is on the slope of a steep hill, but if you climb to the top you are rewarded with beautiful paths, outdoor cafe, children’s playgrounds and a duck pond.
 Not to mention incredible panoramic views of the surrounding countryside and Fort Saint-Andre.